msc psychological therapies practice and research (psychodynamic/psychoanalytic therapy)

 who is it for

-More information about particular modules can be found on University of Exeter page (se below).
+More information about the content can be found on University of Exeter's website.

 Applications are invited from suitably qualified and experienced people seeking either to deepen their understanding of the application of psychoanalytically informed ideas and clinical practice within their own mental health discipline or to continue other pathways to train to become a Qualified Psychodynamic or Psychoanalytic Psychotherapist.